There are practical things you need to do when someone dies. This can be hard to deal with at such a difficult time.

 This certificate is free of charge.
 But you will need to pay a small fee for a certified copy.
 You will need this copy for any bank or insurance issues or if you want to bury your friend or relative abroad.

 If the dead person was receiving state benefits, the Registrar will also give you a form.
-This will be a BD8/344.
 You will need to give this to their Benefits Agency.

 Arranging the funeral